Snowflake-Labs/sfquickstarts/site/sfguides/src/accelerating_data_teams_with_snowflake_and_dbt_cloud_hands_on_lab/accelerating_data_teams_with_snowflake_and_dbt_cloud_hands_on_lab.md

 * If you click into your `models` directory now, you should see the new `staging` folder nested within `models` and the `tpch` folder nested within `staging`.

 2. We are going to create our final two folders the same way.
-Take your cursor and hover over the `models` subdirectory, click the three dots that appear to the right of the folder name, then click `new folder`.
-This time in the popup window you’re going to enter in the following full file path: `models/marts/core`.
+Take your cursor and hover over the `models` subdirectory, click the three dots that appear to the right of the folder name, then click `Create Folder`.
+This time in the popup window you’re going to enter in the following file path: `marts/core`.
 Here we’re creating a `marts` folder within `models` and then a `core` folder within `marts`.
 Your folder tree should look like this when it’s all said and done:<br>

     ![File Tree](assets/dbt_Cloud_models_marts_core_folder_file_tree.png)